fhollenbach/course_page209/pages/syllabus.md

 - Understand the concept of causality and experimental designs

 - Be able to do simple programming in R, such as:
-  - plot and interpret histograms, scatterplots,
+  - plot and interpret histograms, scatterplots, boxplots
   - run simple statistical models in R
+  - simple mapping in R

 - Explain and understand simple descriptive, univariate, and bivariate statistical concepts, such as:
   – mean,
-  – (co)variance,
+  – (co)variance, correlation
   – measurement
   – Central Limit Theorem
   – bivariate linear regression
   – multivariate linear regression
-  - hypothesis tests.
+  - hypothesis tests

 ### COURSE STRUCTURE & REQUIREMENTS: